The I’m Standing on a Million Lives Season 2 release date has been officially confirmed for July 2021, the summer 2021 anime season.

 Regardless, the anime’s first season did manage to work its way up to the Crunchyroll popular anime section.

-Considering that streaming revenue is the major factor in financial success, it’s possible this isekai anime could be greenlit for a sequel.
+Considering that streaming revenue is the major factor in financial success, it’s possible this isekai anime was greenlit for a sequel based on that reason.

 It also helps sales of the I’m Standing on a Million Lives manga increased 11 times after the anime premiered.
 Anime is often treated as glorified advertisements for books, so it’s possible Kodansha would want to fund the second season.

-Even assuming that rosy scenario, anime projects are scheduled years in advance.
-Therefore, it’s likely that it’ll be a multi-year wait for the I’m Standing on a Million Lives Season 2 release date.
+Anime projects are scheduled years in advance.
+Therefore, it’s likely that the I’m Standing on a Million Lives Season 2 release date was scheduled in advance.

 I’m Standing on a Million Lives manga compared to the anime